alexmingoia/sticky/Readme.md

 And callbacks!

-    store.get('something', callback(val) {
+    store.get('something', function(val) {
         console.log(val);
     });

 ### Set

 Caches a value and returns the cached value or false on error.
-You can pass any type of value: String, array, object, and number.
+You can pass any type of value: string, array, object, and number.
 Objects and arrays will be stringified and prefixed with ```J::O``` for storage.
 String values longer than 128 characters will not be persisted to cookies.

 You can set strings or numbers: